KBNLresearch/xs4all-resources/doc/liesbets-atelier-restoration-notes.md

-# Restoration notes Liesbet's atelier
+# Liesbet's atelier restoration notes

 These notes describe all processing and analysis steps for the restoration of the Liesbet's Atelier site.
 Live site still here: